The original resource for the cartonboard packaging industry is the European forests

 The vast majority of the timber used in the European paper and board industry comes from European forests.
 Most of the rest comes from Russia.
 European forests are large enough to provide all the fibre needed on a sustainable basis.

 Forest area in Europe is increasing not decreasing.
-Every year new growth exceeds the wood harvested by an area equivalent to 1.5 million football pitches.
+Every year new growth exceeds the wood harvested by an area equivalent to 1500 football pitches every day.
 European forests are growing: 512,000 hectares from 2005-2010.
 Forests today are over 30% larger than in the 1950s.

 No tropical rain forests are destroyed in order to produce paper and board